grf00/ProPedestrian/README.md

 ### Select protected object

-Run the image_cut.exe file, select the pedestrians to be protected from the original video or image, and capture them.
+Run the image_cut.py file, select the pedestrians to be protected from the original video or image, and capture them.
 The captured images will be saved to the query folder of the pedestrian re identification module.
 You can select one or more pedestrians from the picture to capture.
 After selecting the clipping area, press the ENTER key to save.
 To exit, do not select any area.
 Press the ENTER key to exit.

 ```python
 python image_cut.py